LTestJ/JavaExercises/projects/project2/readme.txt

    a.
 Make sure if a space is available
    b.
 If yes allot a spot
    c.
 Otherwise display a message "lot full"
    d.
-After alloting the spot, open the door
+After allotting the spot, open the door
    e.
 Also at the time of allotment start tracking the time.
    f.
 Decrement the no of spots